What is a degree project?

 Fourth-year undergraduate students are generally required to write a graduation thesis, but the deliverables of a degree project can include not only a thesis, but also copyrighted material, policy proposals, performances, a startup company, and social practice within the framework of a nongovernmental/nonprofit organization (and a report on such activities).
 Students are expected to undertake initiatives of a kind that could only be achieved because of ISI’s unique nature and which would not be possible at a conventional undergraduate school.

-Solving the complex problems of modern society requires students to demonstrate interdisciplinary problem-solving skills, which involve mobilizing all the skills acquired during their university career to date, namely creative task-framing skills, practical teamwork skills, and international communication skills.
+Solving the complex problems of modern society requires students to demonstrate interdisciplinary problem-solving skills, which involve mobilizing all the skills acquired during their university career to date, namely Backcast Thinking Skills for the Future, DeepAnalytical Skills,Practical Collaborative Skills, and International communication skills.
 As the degree project is a subject designed to put these skills into practice, one could describe it as a subject that assumes the shape of each student’s efforts over their four years at ISI.